-Sufficiency of rates to cover costs and attract capital is (and will continue to be) unquestioned.
+Aaa Aa А Ваа Sufficiency of rates to cover costs and attract capital is (and will continue to be) unquestioned.
 Rates are (and we expect will continue to be) set at a level that permits full cost recovery and a fair return on all investments, with minimal challenges by regulators to companies' cost assumptions.
 This will translate to returns (measured in relation to equity, total assets, rate base or regulatory asset value, as applicable) that are strong relative to global peers.
 Rates are (and we expect will continue to be) set at a level that generally provides full cost recovery and a fair return on investments, with limited instances of regulatory challenges and disallowances.
 In general, this will translate to returns (measured in relation to equity, total assets, rate base or regulatory asset value, as applicable) that are generally above average relative to global peers, but may at times be average.
 Rates are (and we expect will continue to be) set at a level that generally provides full operating cost recovery and a mostly fair return on investments, but there may be somewhat more instances of regulatory challenges and disallowances, although ultimate rate outcomes are sufficient to attract capital without difficulty.
 In general, this will translate to returns (measured in relation to equity, total assets, rate base or regulatory asset value, as applicable) that are average relative to global peers, but may at times be somewhat below average.

-Ba B Caa

-Rates are (and we expect will continue to be) set at a level that generally provides recovery of most operating costs but return on investments may be less predictable, and there may be decidedly more instances of regulatory challenges and disallowances, but ultimate rate outcomes are generally sufficient to attract capital.
+Ba В Саа Rates are (and we expect will continue to be) set at a level that generally provides recovery of most operating costs but return on investments maybe less predictable, and there may be decidedly more instances of regulatory challenges and disallowances, but ultimate rate outcomes are generally sufficient to attract capital.
 In general, this will translate to returns (measured in relation to equity, total assets, rate base or regulatory asset value, as applicable) that are generally below average relative to global peers, or where allowed returns are average but difficult to earn.
-Alternately, the tariff formula may not take into account all cost components and/or remuneration of investments may be unclear or at times unfavorable.

-We expect rates will be set at a level that at times fails to provide recovery of costs other than cash costs, and regulators may engage in somewhat arbitrary second-guessing of spending decisions or deny rate increases related to funding ongoing operations based much more on politics than on prudency reviews.
-Return on investments may be set at levels that discourage investment.
-We expect that rate outcomes may be difficult or uncertain, negatively affecting continued access to capital.
-Alternately, the tariff formula may fail to take into account significant cost components other than cash costs, and/or remuneration of investments may be generally unfavorable.
+Alternately, the tariff formula may not take into account all cost components and/or remuneration of investments may be unclear or at times unfavorable. costs, and regulators may engage in somewhat We expect rates will be set at a level that often fails to provide recovery of material costs, and recovery of cash costs may also be at risk.
+Regulators may engage in more arbitrary second- guessing of spending decisions or deny rate increases related to funding ongoing operations based primarily on politics.

-We expect rates will be set at a level that often fails to provide recovery of material costs, and recovery of cash costs may also be at risk.

-Regulators may engage in more arbitrary second-guessing of spending decisions or deny rate increases related to funding ongoing operations based primarily on politics.
 Return on investments may be set at levels that discourage necessary maintenance investment.
 We expect that rate outcomes may often be punitive or highly uncertain, with a markedly negative impact on access to capital.
 Alternately, the tariff formula may fail to take into account significant cash cost components, and/or remuneration of investments may be primarily unfavorable.